dimaip/dimaip.github.io/_posts/2020-04-25-deploying-apps-with-code-splitting.md

 );
 ```

 Of course, your app should be able to self update its service worker on reload.
-It is actually rather tricky to do it and it desires a dedicated article which I may right some day.
+It is actually rather tricky to do it and it deserves a dedicated article which I may write some day.
 For now read this Twitter thread:

 <blockquote class="twitter-tweet" data-lang="en" data-dnt="true"><p lang="en" dir="ltr">So people have asked me to share how to make sure your PWA automatically updates itself, even on <a href="https://twitter.com/hashtag/iOS?src=hash&amp;ref_src=twsrc%5Etfw">#iOS</a> 12 (which preserves the state of your app even when quitting it).
 Thread follows.</p>&mdash; Dmitri Pisarev 🇷🇺 (@dimaip) <a href="https://twitter.com/dimaip/status/1250009587866009601?ref_src=twsrc%5Etfw">April 14, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-But this approach has one serious down side: if your app is stateful, it would be hard to keep the app's state during force-update.
-E.g. imagine writing some Tweet and getting Twitter to force-reload on you, that would be a drama.
+But this approach has one serious down side: if your app is stateful, it would be hard to keep the app's state after force-update.
+E.g. imagine writing some Tweet and getting Twitter to force-reload on you, that would be some drama!

 **PROS**: works with all deployment platforms
 **CONS**: horrible UX for stateful apps